 Welcome to Dr. Chen’s ENV 102 blog site for UWGB students to discuss and comment on subjects and issues that are related to the course contents of ENV 02.
 These research questions will appear in the exam as bonus questions.
 There are many advantages for you both in improving grades and in getting best 360 degree learning experiences by visiting the site, taking the challenges, discussing with your friends or faculty on those research issues and questions.

-Who is John Beal?
-What is his contribution in restoring an urban-area stream?
+Who is John Todd?
+What is his approach to treat wastewater?